 Frequently people come to the University of Maryland Libraries to find actual copies of published tests. **The University of Maryland Libraries do not keep copies of testing instruments.** Instead, the users must locate contact information about the publishers of the tests that they are seeking.
 With this information, the user will learn the cost and availability of the tests, and how to go about getting them.
 The databases and books listed in this guide may assist you in finding this contact information and descriptions for specific tests.

-If rather than seeking information about a specific test, you if you wish to find information about testing and assessment research, this guide also will help you.
+If rather than seeking information about a specific test, you wish to find information about testing and assessment research, this guide also will help you.

 1. First go to the "Tests and Measurements Databases" section on the Databases page of this guide.
 Search the Mental Measurements Yearbook with Tests in Print database and the Educational Testing Service's Test Collection database for the desired test.